blueOkiris/man-droid/README.md

 Requires microphone and speaker.

+Clone this repo: `https://github.com/blueOkiris/python-duckduckgo`, then run the command `sudo python3 setup.py install`.

-Install libpython3.7, libsdl2-dev, libsdl2-mixer-dev, python3-audio, flac, python-duckduckgo2, and pybind11-dev
+Install libpython3.7, libsdl2-dev, libsdl2-mixer-dev, python3-audio, flac, lib, and pybind11-dev

-Use pip to install the Python `PyAudio` and `SpeechRecognition` libraries.
+Use pip3 to install the Python `PyAudio` and `SpeechRecognition` libraries.

 Then run `make` and `sudo make install`